 Different time periods have different values.
 Some of the eras of interest are mid-20th century, the ‘70s and the ‘80s, Elizabethan, Victorian, Retro, Art Deco, Georgian, and Edwardian.

 The correlation between the location of origin and the time period are huge determiners of value for any antique.

 You may want to visit a diamond expert to find out for sure the purity and size of the diamond.
 While you’re there, you might as well have the metal checked too.

 Intricate details and skilled construction will pump up the value of your antique diamond treasure.
 Large-scaled craftsmanship is not near as valuable as handcrafted items are.

-Look for tell-tale markings on it such as initials, dates, and symbols.
-You can research any markings to see if you can find what they mean.
-Oftentimes, markings date the pieces and also may add value to it.
+Look for tell-tale markings on it, such as initials, dates, and symbols.
+You can research any markings to see if you can find out what they mean.
+Oftentimes, markings date the pieces and may also add value to them.

 Having your diamond vintage jewelry appraised locally is a wise idea.
-An individual of business that offers local diamond appraisal generally has a physical location near you so you can easily verify the length of time they have been in business and check references too.
+An individual business that offers local diamond appraisals generally has a physical location near you, so you can easily verify the length of time they have been in business and check references too.
 But, local antique diamond jewelry appraisals can also limit you.
 Your area may not have many and may not even have any.

 The internet is another source for antique diamond jewelry appraisals.
 Since fly-by-night dealers and con artists prey online, you will want to check for a stable online presence.
 Look to be sure there are third-party references on sites the individual or company has no access to.
 Also, do your homework to find out if there are any Better Business Bureau complaints against the appraiser.